albar965/littlenavconnect-manual/en/START.md

 In some cases you have to install the [Update for Visual C\+\+ 2013 and Visual C\+\+ Redistributable Package](https://support.microsoft.com/en-us/help/3179560/update-for-visual-c-2013-and-visual-c-redistributable-package).
 Install both 32 and 64 bit versions.
 Usually this is already installed since many other programs require it.

-#### Installing over a previous Release

-It is recommended to delete the old installation directory of _Little Navconnect_.
-You can also install a newer version into another directory but do not merge the installation directories.

-Anyway, no settings are a stored in the installation directory.
-Therefore it is safe to remove it.

 #### Other Simulators than FSX SP2 {#other-simulators-than-fsx-sp2}